 Galion City Schools

 Our 1:1 program began in 2010 with iPads for grades 3-5 and MacBook Airs for grades 6-12.
-Since then, we have made adjustments to the program in effort to be fiscally responsible while providing the best tools for our students.
-The 2018-19 school year was a turning point in our program as the transition to all iPads in grades 3-12 is now complete.
-Our plan is to continue to add devices to our PreK-Grade 2 building.
+Since then, we have evolved the program in an effort to be fiscally responsible while providing the best tools for our students.
+As of the 2020-21 school year, we are now fully 1:1 K-12 with iPads.

 Our mission at Galion City Schools is to prepare students with a rigorous education that enables them to be contributing members of our community.
 We provide a safe, respectful environment that cultivates leaders of tomorrow.
 Our 1:1 program with Apple supports our district’s mission by providing the necessary tools to our students that will empower them to meet our guiding principle which is “Believe in yourself, Achieve your greatest potential, and Succeed in all aspects of life”.
 Being a 1:1 district allows us to focus on these principles within a blended learning environment and gives us the ability to offer the personalized learning opportunities that our students deserve.

 With almost 16,500 students, Hilliard City Schools is the eighth largest school district in the state of Ohio.
 Our mission is to ensure that every student is Ready for Tomorrow.